Lev0n82/TestDriverMCP/README.md

 ### Can it turn recorded user sessions into tests?

 No. An important part of AI-native testing is understanding the intent behind actions.
-TestDriver focuses on understanding user goals rather than merely recording actions.
+GRACE focuses on understanding user goals rather than merely recording actions.
 This distinction is crucial: recording captures what happened, while intent-based testing captures why it happened.

 ### What happens when the UI changes?

-TestDriver adapts using AI.
+GRACE adapts using AI.
 If a button or label changes, it can often infer the correct action without breaking.

 ### Do I need to rewrite tests often?

-No. TestDriver reduces maintenance by handling common UI changes automatically.
+No. GRACE reduces maintenance by handling common UI changes automatically.

 ### How does it handle flaky tests?

-TestDriver Enterprise Dashboards provide insights into test stability, helping you identify flaky tests and their causes.
+GRACE Enterprise Dashboards provide insights into test stability, helping you identify flaky tests and their causes.

 ### How are tests updated over time?

-TestDriver will open pull requests in your repository with updated tests when it detects changes in the UI or application behavior.
+GRACE will open pull requests in your repository with updated tests when it detects changes in the UI or application behavior.
 You can also regenerate tests using the original prompts manually.

-### How does TestDriver report test failures?
+### How does GRACE report test failures?

 It provides detailed logs, screenshots, console output, and visual diffs.